Diagnosis and Treatment of Amblyopia by Our Eye Doctors near Greenville

 In rare cases, optometrists may recommend surgery for correcting underlying eye conditions causing amblyopia.

-To ensure your child is not experiencing amblyopia, refractive errors or other vision problems, please call your eye doctors near Greenville today at 252-752-4380.
+To ensure your child is not experiencing amblyopia, refractive errors, or other vision problems, please call our optometrists in Greenville today at (252) 752-4380.